lbormann/darts-pixelit/README.md

 *`-HF / --high_finish_effects`*

 Controls your pixelit(s) when a high-finish occurs.
-Define one effect/preset/playlist or a list.
-If you define a list, the program will randomly choose at runtime.
-For examples see below!
+Define one template or a list.
+If you define a list, the program will display templates one after another.
+See examples below!

 *`-AS / --app_start_effects`*

-Controls your pixelit(s) when the application starts Define an effect/preset/playlist that gets triggered.
-For examples see below!
+Controls your pixelit(s) when the application starts Define one template or a list.
+If you define a list, the program will display templates one after another.
+See examples below!

 *`-IDE / --idle_effect`*

 Controls your pixelit(s) when dart-pulling occurs or a configurated duration pasts.
-Define an effect/preset/playlist that gets triggered.
-For examples see below!
+Define one template or a list.
+If you define a list, the program will display templates one after another.
+See examples below!

 *`-G / --game_won_effects`*

 Controls your pixelit(s) when a game won occurs.
-Define one effect/preset/playlist or a list.
-If you define a list, the program will randomly choose at runtime.
-For examples see below!
+Define one template or a list.
+If you define a list, the program will display templates one after another.
+See examples below!

 *`-M / --match_won_effects`*

 Controls your pixelit(s) when a match won occurs.
-Define one effect/preset/playlist or a list.
-If you define a list, the program will randomly choose at runtime.
-For examples see below!
+Define one template or a list.
+If you define a list, the program will display templates one after another.
+See examples below!

 *`-B / --busted_effects`*

 Controls your pixelit(s) when a bust occurs.
-Define one effect/preset/playlist or a list.
-If you define a list, the program will randomly choose at runtime.
-For examples see below!
+Define one template or a list.
+If you define a list, the program will display templates one after another.
+See examples below!

 *`-PJ / --player_joined_effects`*

 Controls your pixelit(s) when a player-join occurs.
-Define one effect/preset/playlist or a list.
-If you define a list, the program will randomly choose at runtime.
-For examples see below!
+Define one template or a list.
+If you define a list, the program will display templates one after another.
+See examples below!

 *`-PL / --player_left_effects`*

 Controls your pixelit(s) when a player-left occurs.
-Define one effect/preset/playlist or a list.
-If you define a list, the program will randomly choose at runtime.
-For examples see below!
+Define one template or a list.
+If you define a list, the program will display templates one after another.
+See examples below!

 *`-S{0-180} / --score_{0-180}_effects`*

 Controls your pixelit(s) when a specific score occurs.
 You can define every score-value between 0 and 180.
-Define one effect/preset/playlist or a list.
-If you define a list, the program will randomly choose at runtime.
-For examples see below!
+Define one template or a list.
+If you define a list, the program will display templates one after another.
+See examples below!

 *`-A{1-12} / --score_area_{1-12}_effects`*

 Besides the definition of single score-values you can define up to 12 score-areas.
-Define one effect/preset/playlist or a list.
-If you define a list, the program will randomly choose at runtime.
-For examples see below!
+Define one template or a list.
+If you define a list, the program will display templates one after another.
+See examples below!

 _ _ _ _ _ _ _ _ _ _